Date: 27 May 2016. Hoops and Loops.

 As for me, the sun is again moving

-so I'm going to get up and move the shade over to the starboard side
+so I am going to get up and move the shade over to the starboard side

 of the boat.
-It's not too difficult and I suppose I'll use the
+This is not too difficult and I suppose I will use the

 remaining strength to open a bottle of pop on this hot afternoon.